benhyland/personal-site/pages/command-line-tools.md

 	ps axH -O lwp
 	ps -eLf

-For historical reasons the term used for threads by `ps` is `**l**ight **w**eight **p**rocess`.
+For historical reasons the term used for threads by `ps` is **l**ight **w**eight **p**rocess.
 Originally, linux only supported multithreaded processes via userspace threading libraries - to the kernel there was still only a single process.
 Nowadays the kernel doesn't distinguish very much between threads and processes - it has a process for each thread.
 In linux, threads share a thread group id (which is the return value for [getpid](http://man7.org/linux/man-pages/man2/getpid.2.html)) and have a system-unique thread id (returned by [gettid](http://man7.org/linux/man-pages/man2/gettid.2.html).
 See [clone](http://man7.org/linux/man-pages/man2/clone.2.html).

 ### [pgrep/pkill](http://man7.org/linux/man-pages/man1/pgrep.1.html)
 List or signal processes selected by the given criteria.